maximebucher/Generating-Representations-ZSL/README.md

 Code are released under the GPLv3 license for non-commercial and research purposes **only**.
 For commercial purposes, please contact the authors.

-See `LICENSE.md` for more details.

 ## Acknowledgements

-This work has been conducted at [ONERA](http://www.onera.fr/en/dtim) and [GREYC CNRS](https://archive-www.greyc.fr/), with the support of "Région Normandie".
+This work has been conducted at [ONERA](http://www.onera.fr/en/) and [GREYC CNRS](https://archive-www.greyc.fr/), with the support of "Région Normandie".